tzarick/tzarick.github.io/_posts/2016-11-21-welcome-to-jekyll.markdown

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

-Jekyll also offers powerful support for code snippets:
+Jekyll also offers powerful support for code snippets: cock meat

 {% highlight ruby %}
 def print_hi(name)